T

 +

 Yes, tap water in Sapporo is safe to drink.
-The water undergoes rigorous purification processes and meets high safety standards.
-You can confidently drink water directly from the tap in hotels, restaurants, and public facilities throughout the city.
-Bottled water is also readily available if you prefer.
+The water undergoes rigorous purification processes and meets strict safety standards.
+You can confidently drink directly from the tap in your hotel, restaurants, and public facilities.
+This also means you don't need to purchase bottled water for drinking, saving money and reducing plastic waste.

 +